 The idea of ‘positive thinking’ has always felt suspicious to me.
 Underneath there is often a simmering of unmet needs.
 How do we address this?
 Beginning with ourselves and experimenting with our own experience is what seems to work best.

 Gender is a rich place to explore this topic of how the brain orients itself.
 Just yesterday a man dropped by to inquire about my work.
 As he was leaving he scanned my body in a way that is very familiar.
-We all look at each other all the time but there is a way that a man does this to a woman that is inappropriate in a professional environment.
+We all look at each other all the time but there is a way that a man does this to a woman that is rude given the circumstances.

 Neuroplasticity tells us that we can train the brain to regulate itself.
 It is possible.
 The cascade of positivity extends far beyond ourselves.
 I’ll explain how this happens.

 Body-centred mindfulness training or loving self-compassion are the foundations.
 Knowing the body and training ourselves to notice when we begin to get overwhelmed is stage one.

 Stage two is noticing what is not overwhelming.
 Seeing anything in the environment that is easy to integrate brings us into a different part of our brain.
 This part is deactivated.
 It sees more clearly and can enjoy the beauty of the world more.

 Stage three is looking at other people from this appreciative lens.
 This part can happen spontaneously and we also can train to do it more often.
 A gaze that sees another person with curiousity is kind.
 This type of gaze only looks deeply at another when the foundation or motivation is heart-centred.
 What this means is the judging, critical or activated brain is not running the show.

 We can attune better to others and know what is appropriate if we are regulated ourselves.
 We can also listen to another’s experience without overlaying our own.
 This is an innate response.
 I see kids do it all the time on their own.
 It certainly helps when it is modelled to them.